SuperMustard/dumplings/README.md

-A practive project for using html and css using AOS for simple fade animation
+A practive project for using html and css, using AOS for simple fade animation